Skin problems reflect a deeper underlying imbalance within your body as well as problems at the surface of your body.

 The Liver is part of the wood element and the health of your liver can be determined from the area between your eyebrows.
 Your forehead also shows what is happing within your nervous system.

 The Kidneys are part of the water element which can be diagnosed in the area below your eyes.
-Do you have bags or dark rings under you eyes?
+Do you have bags or dark rings under your eyes?
 This could be indicative of adrenal fatigue.

 Your heart is the primary organ of the Fire element and the health of your circulatory system can be seen in the tip of your nose and the tip of your tongue.
-Exercise and massage enhances circulation and metabolism to help carry toxins and wastes from your tissues to your organs of elimination as well as increasing oxygen and nutrients to your cells.
+Exercise and massage enhance circulation and metabolism to help carry toxins and wastes from your tissues to your organs of elimination as well as increasing oxygen and nutrients to your cells.

 The Earth element is all about your digestion and your lips and chin reflects the health of your digestive system.
 When you eat and drink are you nourishing your body or challenging it with toxins?
 Staying well hydrated and alkalising are wonderful ways to nourish your body.

 Chinese medicine treatments offer natural solutions to both the root cause and the symptoms of skin conditions.
 It works on strengthening your immune system in order to decrease your sensitivity to environmental stimuli; addressing internal imbalances that are contributing to your condition; releasing toxins from your body to eliminate the itchy, red rash; and nourishing your blood, which then helps nourish and repair your damaged skin.
 In treating the underlying imbalance your skin symptoms will resolve and no further complications should arise.
 Your skin condition may initially worsen as your body detoxes but long-term results are favourable.

 Your feedback and questions are always welcome so please leave a comment below.